SpaceC0wb0y/SmallestSubstring_In_Text/README.md

 If you want to change the inputs change the variables text and words on lines 64 and 65

-If cloning from a git repo make sure to run the following
+If cloning from a git repo make sure to run the following command

+npm install